“Whisper the dog is a slice of home when he greets you.” Alice Engbers, Day girl

 Pastoral Assistant: Mrs Bruun

 One of the nicest things about living in Michell is the relationship between the staff and girls.
-The housemistress and their family are at the heart of Michell, as well as the assistant house mistress, and the two gaps.
-There is always someone to say hello to on entering the house, and the staff are always more than willing to help.
+The house parents and their family are at the heart of Michell, as well as the deputy house mistress, and the two Gaps.
+There is always someone to say ‘hello’ to on entering the house, and the staff are always more than willing to help.

-Any Sixth Form girls who choose to stay in over the weekend are able to take part in a range of activities organised centrally for all Queen Anne’s girls.
-In addition to this, Michell offers a number of events and activities each year which are open exclusively to the Upper Sixth Form.
-These include dinner parties with the Oratory, wine-tasting with Radley, a car maintenance course, a cooking course, barbeques, film nights, and an evening boat cruise on the Thames.
-Furthermore, when each girl turns eighteen, they are invited to have celebratory cake and drinks with a few friends, and Mr and Mrs Rich.
+Michell offers a number of events and activities each year which are open exclusively to the Upper Sixth Form.
+These include dinner parties with the Oratory, wine-tasting, barbeques, film nights and an evening boat cruise on the Thames.
+Furthermore, Mr and Mrs Rich invite each girl to an informal drinks party with a few friends.

 Contact the House